 Posts in Review

-A Time Called You: A solid remake that honours the beloved original
+A Time Called You is a solid remake that honours the beloved original

 A Time Called You is a Korean remake of the 2019 Taiwanese series, Someday or One Day.
 With a story this unique, making it as fresh and original the second time can be a challenge.
 The elements of suspense and surprise are gone, along with the initial magic of discovery.
 Any remake is already at a disadvantage right from the start; making comparisons somehow feels a bit unfair.
 Read my full review here.